highsource/storyteller-maven-plugin/README.md

 ## Exporting dependency graph

 The very first step in diagnostics of dependency problems is to understand the dependency structure.
 To help you with this task, Storyteller implements goals which can display or export the dependency graph in various formats.

 ### Displaying dependency graph

 Storyteller provides the `export-dependency-graph` goal which outputs the dependency graph into the console.
 Below is the invocation example:

 ```
-mvn org.hisrc.storyteller:maven-storyteller-plugin:export-dependency-graph
+mvn org.hisrc.storyteller:storyteller-maven-plugin:export-dependency-graph
 ```

 Prefixed invocation syntax: